jcmoraisjr/haproxy-ingress/docs/content/en/docs/examples/modsecurity.md

 ## Configuring HAProxy Ingress

-Add the configmap key `modsecurity-endpoints` with a comma-separated list of `IP:port` of the ModSecurity agent server(s).
+Add the ConfigMap key `modsecurity-endpoints` with a comma-separated list of `IP:port` of the ModSecurity agent server(s).
 The default port number of the agent is `12345`.
 A `kubectl -n ingress-controller edit configmap haproxy-ingress` should work.

-Example of a configmap content if ModSecurity agents has IPs `192.168.100.99` and `192.168.100.100`:
+Example of a ConfigMap content if ModSecurity agents has IPs `192.168.100.99` and `192.168.100.100`:

 ```yaml